germal/OpenCVB/README.md

 snippets that assist in the process of adding new examples.
 Any pull request that adds an algorithm will be welcome and quickly reviewed.
 Changes to the OpenCVB infrastructure – not the algorithms – is discouraged but always welcome.
-(See previous section on “Release vs. Beta” to understand why.)
+(See previous section to understand why.)

 Sample Results
 ==============